 Through the teaching of Mathematics, students are empowered to develop life skills, be problem-solvers, think analytically and apply logical reasoning to life experiences.

-We have identified the essential learning that students need to achieve proficiency in within each of these areas, and subsequently design learning cycles that respond to the needs of students based on assessment data.
+We have identified the essential learning that students need to achieve proficiency within each of these areas, and subsequently design learning cycles that respond to the needs of students based on assessment data.

 We believe that our Mathematics curriculum is purposeful, current, relevant, needs based and rigorous.
 We aim to develop the mathematical abilities that students need to be numerically successful in their personal, work and civic life.